MicrosoftDocs/sql-docs/docs/2014/analysis-services/multidimensional-models/scripting-language-assl/assl-xml-conventions.md

  To represent the object hierarchy, ASSL uses the following XML conventions:

--   All objects and properties are represented as elements, except for standard XML attributes such as ‘xml:lang’.
+-   All objects and properties are represented as elements, except for standard XML attributes such as 'xml:lang'.

 -   Both element names and enumeration values follow the Microsoft .NET Framework naming convention of Pascal casing with no underscores.